 We all want to eat and enjoy nutritious foods, but time can often be a limiting factor.
-With back-to-school season in full swing (and looking differently for everyone this year!) preparation is key to go off to school with a balanced, nutritious lunch.
+With back-to-school season in full swing (and looking differently for everyone this year!) preparation is key to maintaining a well-balanced routine.
 While healthy muffins and roasted vegetables can be great options, we have some ideas for days you can’t even think about turning on the oven.

-These no-bake snack recipes come together quickly and are healthy, minimal prep options to add to your lunchbox this fall.
+These no-bake snack recipes come together quickly and are healthy, minimal meal prep options to add to your lunchbox — or refrigerator — this fall.

-To make homemade trail mix, choose your favorite nuts or seeds, cereals and dried fruits, and mix them in a large container for a grab-and-go option.
+To make a homemade trail mix, choose your favorite nuts or seeds, cereals and dried fruits, and mix them in a large container for a grab-and-go option.
 Some easy combinations include peanuts, raisins, sunflower seeds and popcorn, or almonds, pumpkin seeds, dried mango and cereal.
 For additional flavor, try roasting your nuts ahead of time.
 Or, if you want to follow a recipe, we love these Homemade Trail Mix Bites!

-Take some oats and mix them with your milk of choice, some chia seeds, yogurt and fruit in a small mason jar or Tupperware container.
+Take some oats and mix them with your milk of choice, some chia seeds, yogurt and fruit in a small mason jar or Tupperware® container.
 The oats will absorb the liquid and flavors overnight, making for a great on-the-go breakfast or lunchbox item.
 Otherwise, this yummy Almond Cookie Overnight Oats recipe is sure to be an instant hit!

 Sweet Energy Bites